Home Page

 first day of the tenth month the mountain tops were

 'seen'.
-(Some translations render 'seen' as 'appeared',
+(Some translations render 'seen' as 'appeared'.)

-day of the first month of the next year.
+the first day of the first month of the next year.

 What most Flood chronologies fail to fully acknowledge is